slcs-jsc/jurassic/projects/validation/README.md

 Each result manifest records the CPU model, physical and logical CPU counts, and the logical CPUs made available to the model processes.
 The supplied reference timings were measured on a 13th Gen Intel Core i7-1365U with 10 physical cores and 12 logical CPUs.
-Two single-thread processes ran concurrently, restricted to logical CPUs 0 and 2.
+One single-thread process ran at a time, restricted to logical CPU 0.

 `READ_TBL` includes reading and preparing the lookup tables.
 RFM timing keeps its HITRAN initialization and binary-read measurements separately.
 Hardware,